 Birdlandia.ca – I’ve been sketching little birds for quite a while.
 Sometimes these sketches become paintings but recently they have made their way into Procreate software on my iPad Pro where I make digital drawings.
 The response to these little drawings has been so great that I took the advice of several viewers and began creating the series now known as Birdlandia.

 Birdlandia is a work in progress but the main themes include compassion, kindness, cooperation, forgiveness, and the environment.
 Oh, and just plain fun too!”

 In 2009, I created the art blog Daily Art Fixx.
 It was here that I began studying art history and contemporary art, for inspiration and education.
 These studies influenced and continue to influence my own work.
-Specific movements and artists I connect with (but not limited to) include primitivism, cubism (Picasso, Chagall), Indigenous art (Morrisseau, Odjig, Janvier), expressionism (Kirchner, Schiele), abstract expressionism (de Kooning, Pollock), neo expressionism (Basquiat) and automatistism (Riopelle).
+Specific movements and artists I connect with (but not limited to) include primitivism, cubism (Picasso, Chagall), First Nations art (Morrisseau, Odjig, Janvier), expressionism (Kirchner, Schiele), abstract expressionism (de Kooning, Pollock), neo expressionism (Basquiat) and automatistism (Riopelle).

 From 2012 – 2017, I was the Co-Chair of the Cambridge Arts Festival – an annual celebration of music, performance, visual arts, and community in the City of Cambridge.
 In 2017, I founded CAF Collective, a group of Cambridge-based artists that collaborated to create a live large-scale art installation and printmaking workshop on July 22, 2017 as part of Cambridge Arts Festival.
 An exhibition of our individual works were also on display in July at a pop-up gallery at 63 Dickson Street in Cambridge.